Skip to Main Content

 How to Create Your Own Leadership Opportunities

 Leadership is so much more than just a title.
-Leadership is a skill, and like other skills, it’s one you should practice and nurture.
+Leadership is a skill.
+And like other skills, it’s one that grows as you nurture it.
 So how can you exercise that leadership muscle?
-Let’s take a look!
+Let’s take a look.

 • solving problems effectively